jonalmeida/499-notes/README.md

-# 499-notes
+# 499 Notes
-Notes for all the seminars I have attended during my final year project
+Notes for all the seminars I have attended during my final year project.

+## Disclaimer

+All seminar information is a summary of talk by my interpretation and may contain errors or out-dated information.